-The only second major in Engineering available to Blair Students is Computer Science.
+Blair students may declare any of the minors in the School of Engineering in addition to the 2nd major in Computer Science.
 Blair students with a minor/second major in the College of Arts and Science DO NOT complete AXLE requirements.
+Second majors in the School of Engineering will not be assigned until the sophomore year.